byjdw/Blocks-TetrisWF/README.md

 Only compatible with Windows, you may use Wine to run it on Linux or Parallels on MacOS, however these methods have not been tested.

+## 🙏 Credits
+- Board, and block assets from TETR.IO
+- Sound effects from Nintendo
+- Other assets from Upsplash & Reddit

 ## 🧑‍💻 Authors